Buttercream Consistency

 If that’s you, you should definitely use less heavy cream.
 You may even want to swap out some of the butter for shortening.

-A lot of people that live in super warm climates like Florida, the Philippines, or Australia like to swap half the butter for hi-ratio shortening.
+A lot of people who live in super warm climates like Florida, the Philippines, or Australia like to swap half the butter for high-ratio shortening.

 Hi-ratio shortening is designed specifically for bakers.
 It is 100% fat with added emulsifiers and no added salt or water.